Perspective | Tuesday proved that racial groups don’t vote as a bloc — with one exception

 While discussing these groups in broad terms may suffice when pointing out the overall diversification of the electorate, exit polls (though their findings are preliminary and may be revised once weighted with vote totals) quickly reveal the limits of such categories.
 According to the Associated Press VoteCast survey, Biden won Black voters, 90 to 8 percent; Asian Americans, 70 to 28 percent; and Hispanic voters, 63 to 35 percent.
 Decades of scholarship explains Black voting behavior and why this electorate exercises such solidarity at the ballot box.
 But the same logic does not hold for other groups.
 The Black electorate is not the model for voters of color.

-Initial assessments suggest that, in nearly every state, 80 to 90 percent of Black voters in nearly every state supported Biden.
+Initial assessments suggest that, in nearly every state, 80 to 90 percent of Black voters supported Biden.
 That consistency, across regions and states, is both remarkable and expected.
 This is because the Black experience in America is unique, born of a shared history and experiences that required electoral solidarity as a means of security and as a tool of advancing civil rights.
 From the first days that Black freedmen cast their votes after the Civil War, the bloc has almost always voted together in the push for civic inclusion and racial equality.
 The near-unanimity at the ballot box obscures the vast political diversity within Black America and a regional cultural diversity tied to the small but growing number of Black immigrants.

 But to think other voters of color follow suit, as if Black voters are a totem for every American who isn’t White, is to fundamentally misunderstand our evolving nation.
 Consider the “Hispanic vote.”
 This ethnic category bundles together Americans of Mexican, Cuban, and Central and South American descent right alongside Puerto Ricans.
 They are people from different traditions, cultures and experiences that contribute to divergent politics.
 And yet, superficial considerations of this bloc lead to puzzling conclusions — like how it’s responsible both for Trump’s victory in Florida and Biden’s lead in Arizona and Nevada.